Curated and Reviewed by

 - Join to access all included materials

 How can you tell if a character is a villain?
 What about a hero?
-Work on literary analysis with an engaging language arts learning exercise.
+Work on literary analysis with an engaging language arts worksheet.
 After completing an activity about the four types of conflict, learners fill out a character map about a fictional character and his or her traits.

 259 Views